iksaku/jorgeglz.io/src/content/blog/2023-06-08-https-behind-vpn.md

 CMD ["caddy", "docker-proxy"]
 ```

-Now, we can fire Caddy via Docker Compose (or the traditional Docker CLI if you prefer) and have SSL work there as well!
+Now, we can fire Caddy via Docker Compose (or the traditional Docker CLI if you prefer) and have TLS work there as well!

 ```yaml
 version: '3.7'